amplejoe/Q3AErgo/Readme.txt

 Compiling:
 	use create_qvm.bat with optional paramaters 'server', 'client' and 'ui' depending on which project should be compiled:
-	E.g. to compile all projects input:
-	create_qvm server client ui
+	E.g. to compile all projects input (must be done before first run to generate all qvm files): create_qvm server client ui

 Running: